eyalmazuz/Auto-Balloter/README.md

 # Sessions = "All"

 Renban = 1 # or { name = "ふううばる", address = "mail@address.com" }
+# if you want to apply allow, add the symbol: # at the beginning of the line
 # If your renban list is A, B, C, ..., the value you should pick is:
 # A -> 1
 # B -> 2